Lithuania Summer Law Program — Preparations

 Passports are required for travel to countries outside the United States and are the responsibility of each participant.
 Information and forms are available at your local U.S. courthouse or at http://www.travel.state.gov/passport.
 Texas Tech University students can apply for a passport on campus at the Office of International Affairs.
 A U.S. citizen may enter Lithuania for up to 90 days without a visa.

-Please arrange your travel so that you arrive in Kaunas, Lithuania by Friday, May 23, 2014 before 6:00 pm, as Orientation starts at 9 am on May 24.
+Again, we want to stress that you should make plans to arrive in Lithuania by Wednesday, May 21, 2014.
+You should certainly not make plans to arrive in Kaunas, Lithuania any later than Friday, May 23, 2014 before 6:00 p.m.
+(Orientation begins at 9:00 a.m. on May 24).
 Session I classes begin May 26 and end June 6.
 Session I examinations will be administered on-site on June 9.
 Session II classes begin on June 10 and end on June 18, 2014.
 Session II examinations will be administered on-site on June 20.
-Externships begin June 23 and end June 27.
+Externships begin June 20 and end June 27.
 No exceptions will be made for applicants that cannot comply with the dates set out for program attendance and exam administration.
 Students must be present on examination day and should not plan to depart Lithuania sooner than June 21, 2014.

 Housing in Kaunas, Lithuania